carstenSpraener/upe/examples/Readme.md

 * The link in the browser can be shared.
 Opening the link will open the application in exact the same state as you see it.
+* There is no "Session" as in classic web applications.
+Your running application is a REST-Resource where you can GET, PUT and POST some Data.
+* Synchronisation between frontend and server upe application is done via POST-Requests and ProcessDelta-Response.